 - Finish Rylai's Crystal Scepter

-- If you bought a resistance item beforehand, complete it into either an Abyssal Scepter or Zhonya's Hourglass.
-If not, check the other team and who's the biggest threat and what type of damage they do and build either Zhonya's Hourglass or Abyssal Scepter.
+- If you bought a resistance item beforehand, complete it into either an Abyssal Mask or Zhonya's Hourglass.
+If not, check the other team and who's the biggest threat and what type of damage they do and build either Zhonya's Hourglass or Abyssal Mask.

 - Buy the resistance item that you have not bought.
 Unless by some chance their entire team is AD, then you buy a Thornmail or Guardian Angel.
 If their entire team is AP, buy a Force of Nature.